Getting a Family Member into Rehab

 The good news is, as strained or difficult as the process may seem, research shows that substance abusers forced into treatment do not experience worse outcomes than those who enter voluntarily.

 Family members are often encouraged to be confrontational and lay down ultimatums about rehab, but those approaches may not work as well as others.
-Brute force, shame, and humiliation tactics do more harm than good.
-Current research suggests that substance abusers respond better to empathy, respect, support and kindness, and that these tactics leave them more open to getting the help they need.

 For more information on involuntary commitment, contact a local private attorney, the local civil court, legal aid, or other legal advocacy groups.
-For more information on confronting a substance abuser, talk to an addiction specialist, or an intervention specialist.
+For more information on confronting a substance abuser, talk to an addiction specialist or an intervention specialist.

 Working with an Intervention Specialist